PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/vardict_somatic_1.5.7.rst

 =======================  ==================  ========  ==========  ==================================================================================================================================================================================================================================================================================
 name                     type                prefix      position  documentation
 =======================  ==================  ========  ==========  ==================================================================================================================================================================================================================================================================================
-outputFilename           Optional<Filename>  >                  6
+alleleFreqThreshold      Optional<Float>                           The threshold for allele frequency, default: 0.05 or 5% outputFilename           Optional<Filename>  >                  6
 indels3prime             Optional<Boolean>   -3                 1  Indicate to move indels to 3-prime if alternative alignment can be achieved.
 amplicon                 Optional<Float>     -a                 1  Indicate it's amplicon based calling.
 Reads that don't map to the amplicon will be skipped.
 A read pair is considered belonging  to the amplicon if the edges are less than int bp to the amplicon, and overlap fraction is at least float.
 Default: 10:0.95